dopheideb/LEGODimensions/LPCXpresso_LPC11U37H/README.md

 We assume that the boot ROM of the LPC11U35 and LPC11U37H are the same.
-If that assumption turns out to be false, we will assume the boot ROM is quit similar in the sense that code read protection checks are done after roughly the same number of instructions.
+If that assumption turns out to be false, we will assume the boot ROM is quite similar in the sense that code read protection checks are done after roughly the same number of instructions.

 # Acquiring the boot ROM from the LPCXpresso LPC11U37H via USB